RSE-Sheffield/pando-python/episodes/optimisation-dict-set.md

 ---
-title: "Lists & Sets"
+title: "Dictionaries & Sets"
 teaching: 0
 exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

--
+- When are sets appropriate?
+- How are sets used in Python?
+- What is the best way to search a list?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

--
+- Able to identify appropriate use-cases for dictionaries and sets
+- Able to use dictionaries and sets effectively
+- Able to use `bisect_left()` to perform a binary search of a list or array

 ::::::::::::::::::::::::::::::::::::::::::::::::